ScriptSmith/instamancer/docs/index.md

 ## Media
 To download media as well as scrape metadata, include the `-d` flag.
 By default, Instamancer downloads the highest-quality image available for each post.

-By enabling full mode with `--full`, all images in albums are downlaoded too.
+By enabling full mode with `--full`, all images in albums are downloaded too.

 Videos are downloaded when the `--video` flag is used along with `--full`.